Case Study: Data Center Transformation Provides Streamlined Operations for Police Department

 A single meeting with Netsync’s professionals left them convinced they would soon select the leader in the implementation of comprehensive IT lifecycle solutions for a wide array of organizations.

-Netsync knew that Cisco, its longtime, valued partner, had the perfect hardware to deliver the solution, which, when completed, not only consolidated 10 racks into 2, but virtualized their entire environment.
+Netsync knew that Cisco, its longtime, valued partner, had the perfect hardware to deliver the solution, which, when completed, not only consolidated 10 racks into two but virtualized their entire environment.

 To handle the department’s growing storage needs, Netsync deployed Cisco’s UCS S3260 Storage Server, which is a modular, dual node x86 server designed for investment protection.
 Its architectural flexibility provides high performance and high capacity for data intensive workloads.